 Classes are offered in all areas of theatre, including acting, directing, performance studies, theatre history, dramatic literature, design, technical theatre, creative drama, theatre for young audiences, and musical theatre.

 An extensive and varied production program complements classroom work.
-A typical theatre season consists of seven or eight productions: typically half are presented in the 400-seat Thomas B. and Kathleen M. Donnell Theatre, with the other half presented in the 200-seat Eva Marie Saint Theatre.
-These shows are chosen to represent a broad range in dramatic genre and style, and efforts are made to achieve a balanced season of classics, musicals, and newer works.
+A typical theatre season consists of four or five Mainstage productions.
+We also offer dance productions.
+Additionally, students have the opportunity to create productions in our Elsewhere season.
+We produce approximately six to eight Elsewhere shows per year.
+Our productions are presented either in the 400-seat Thomas B. and Kathleen M. Donnell proscenium Theatre or the 100-seat flexible black box Eva Marie Saint Theatre.
+Our shows are chosen to present our students with the opportunity to work on a broad range of dramatic genres and styles.
+Our auditions are open to all BGSU students and we employ a race conscious casting.
+We seek to offer seasons with diverse views and opportunities for actors across diverse races, ethnicities, genders, and embodiments.
+We aim to achieve a balanced season of classics, musicals, and newer works.

-In addition to other BGSU scholarships and financial aid, the department annually awards a number of competitive scholarships to qualified undergraduate actors, technicians and forensics participants, whether they are theatre majors or not.
+In addition to other BGSU scholarships and financial aid, the department annually awards a number of competitive scholarships to qualified undergraduate students, whether they are theatre majors or not.
 The Eva Marie Saint Scholarship, an endowed award for a talented entering freshman theatre major, was established in 1985.
 Scholarships are awarded on the basis of auditions/interviews, applications and recommendations.
 Qualified students may be employed in the scene or costume shops or in the theatre box office.

-In addition to the course requirements below, all undergraduate degrees offered at BGSU include General Education course requirements, and Writing Proficiency course requirements.
-Please follow these links for more information:
+In addition to the course requirements for the major, all undergraduate degrees offered at BGSU include General Education course requirements and Writing Proficiency course requirements.
+Please follow the link below for more information:

 Updated: 09/23/2022 10:27AM